stranda/holoSim/README.md

 # holoSim
-R scripts for coupling spatially explicit forward simulations with coalescent simulations
+R scripts and data for running coupled (spatially explicit) forward and coalescent simulations

-#Contents
+#R scripts
 <i>holoSim-Ash.R</i>

 	This is the main one.
 Start here.
 It sources in other scripts and runs nrep simulations.